Greiss makes 32 saves; Islanders blank Bruins 4-0

 Boston's Brad Marchand hit the left post with a backhand a few seconds before Kulemin's first goal.

-NOTES: Former Bruins defenseman Johnny Boychuk missed the previous game with an injury, but was back in action for the Islanders. .
+NOTES: It was the Islanders' 81st regular-season game in Boston. .
+Former Bruins defenseman Johnny Boychuk missed the previous game with an injury, but was back in action for the Islanders. ...
 New York forwards Cal Clutterbuck and Andrew Ladd were both out with undisclosed injuries. ...
 Boston D Colin Miller missed his third straight with a lower-body injury and D Kevan Miller was out with a concussion sustained on a hit that was called a major penalty for boarding on the Flyers' Jakub Voracek on Saturday. ...
 The game was the opener of a hockey/basketball doubleheader.
 The Celtics were set to face Charlotte on Monday night.

 UP NEXT